Angra dos Reis (song): Music video

 The song video shows the members in Angra dos Reis: Marcelo Bonfá in a schooner on the shore or drawing next to the power plant; Renato Russo trying to write the lyrics to the song in a typing machine or singing next to the place; and Renato Rocha riding a bike around the city.
-Dado Villa-Lobos had his parts recorded in Rio de Janeiro, since his child was about to be born; a brief shot of the his wife Fernanda's ultrasound is shown.
+Dado Villa-Lobos had his parts recorded in Rio de Janeiro, since his child was about to be born; a brief shot of his wife Fernanda's ultrasound is shown.
 Later, the images alternate between Bonfá watching a movie on the television and all four members having coffee at a diner.

 By the end of the video, the song is over and Bonfá is seen watching images of the power plant with a female voice stating: "The danger is over.
 The technicians have already been called.
 There's no reason to be alarmed.
 We'll take the necessary measures.
 We are on your side".